cdeanj/nextflow-tychus/tychus-docs/usage.rst

    -reverse /path/to/your/reverse/fastq/*.fq

-Location of fasta formatted reference database
+The ``reference`` parameter allow you to specify the location of fasta formatted reference database

 .. code-block:: console

    -reference /path/to/your/reference/database.fa

-Number of threads to use (default: 10)
+The ``threads`` parameter can be used to specify the number of threads to use for each process (default: 10)

 .. code-block:: console

    -threads 10

+The ``output`` parameter can be used to specify the location for writing output files.
 Location for output files to be written to.
 Note, the output directory does not need to exist prior to pipeline execution

 .. code-block:: console